Do I need RV insurance?

 Recreational coverage is for owners who use their RVs only occasionally and covers the vehicle while you’re traveling or at your vacation site.

-Regardless of whether you get a full time or recreational RV policy, you’ll have a number of different options for the types of coverage you get.
+Regardless of whether you get a full-time or recreational RV policy, you’ll have a number of different options for the types of coverage you get.
 Certain coverage types are built into nearly every RV insurance policy, while others are generally considered extras.
 RV insurance coverages may differ based on the type of recreational vehicle you are insuring.
 For instance, the rate you’re quoted for a new RV with a pop-up trailer may be different than a similarly-sized truck camper or fifth wheel.

 The coverage types that are likely to come bundled with any RV insurance policy include: